Sothis-baka/Share_here_client/README.md

 If multiple state need to update, combine them together.
 Use a copy of object so that diff function can quickly distinguish.

+use PureComponent, React.memo when possible

+implement shouldComponentUpdate to avoid unnecessary render

 Responsive design

 > ​	Auto focus on input